 In her recently published autobiography, Yolanda Avram Willis speaks out about her experiences as a childhood survivor of the Jewish persecution in Greece.

 photo by Callista Arida

-Yolanda Avram Willis has only recently begun to share her decades-old story of survival during the Holocaust in Greece.
+For more than 20 years, Yolanda Avram Willis has been sharing her decades-old story of survival during the Holocaust in Greece.

 Often starting her story by pointing to the ring she wears on her right hand, Willis, who became inspired by the oral history project at the Holocaust Center of Pittsburgh that encourages survivors to record their stories, recalls the story of the engagement ring that she thought had been lost or stolen during the Jewish persecution in Greece, once belonging to her mother.

 In her Oakland home, days after her 83rd birthday, decades after discovering the truth, Willis picks up her book, “A Hidden Child in Greece: Rescue in the Holocaust,” and begins to recount the story of the ring: “My father was the businessman, but never did he make a better investment than my mother made with her ring.”

 “My mother gave me my future.
 Now I have the ring, a trophy for my mother — a trophy for our victory after all,” Willis reads with tears from her book.
 Twelve years after the war, when Willis came back to Greece to be married, she learned the truth behind the “missing” ring.
 “I looked down and saw my mother was wearing the ring, so I asked her where it had been all of those years.
 She replied, ‘How do you think you think you went to school all these years?” says Willis, who has lived in Pittsburgh for 50 years.